-Okay, now it’s time to schedule your webinar in Zoom.
-Log in to Zoom, click on “Webinars” on the left-hand side and then the blue “Schedule a Webinar” button at the top.
+OK, now it’s time to schedule your webinar in Zoom.
+Log in to Zoom, then click on “Webinars” on the left-hand side and then the blue “Schedule a Webinar” button at the top.

 You’ll get a dialog box like this:

-All three options will work with HubSpot; you just need to pick which one you want and then click “Save All.”
+All options will work with HubSpot; you just need to pick which one you want, and then click “Save All.”

-(You can add panelists under the “Invite Attendees” tab.
+(You can add panelists under the “Invitations” tab.
 You can resend or cancel attendees under this tab as well, under “Manage Attendees.”
 Polls are under the “Polls” tab.
-Branding doesn’t matter since we are using HubSpot to register attendees.)
+Branding doesn’t matter because we are using HubSpot to register attendees.)

 Before you leave Zoom, write down or copy the Webinar ID under the calendar buttons at the top:

-4. Create your registration form, landing page, and confirmation email
+4. Create your registration form and landing page.

 Time to hop over to HubSpot!